briansworth/dev/_posts/2019-4-28-PowerShell-New-VMFromTemplate.md

 <p>
   <strong>Solution:</strong><br>
   Ensure the VM folder structure exists first.
+  We should also ensure everything that could go wrong has been checked.
+  We do not want to copy the whole file, only to have some error stop the process short.
+  Once validation is complete,
-  Copy the VHD file, then rename it according to the VM Name.
+  we can copy the file and rename it according to the VM name.
 </p>

 <p>